Hamas, Qatari, US Envoys In Cairo For Gaza Talks: State-linked Media - UrduPoint

 Cairo, (APP - UrduPoint / Pakistan Point News - 3rd Mar, 2024) Delegations from Hamas, Qatar and the United States have arrived in Egypt for "a new round of negotiations" toward a truce in the Gaza war, state-linked Al-Qahera news reported Sunday.

-Cairo, Doha and Washington have mediated in weeks of talks aiming to pause the fighting in the almost five-months-old war between Israel and Hamas.
+Cairo, Doha and Washington have mediated in weeks of talks aiming to pause the fighting in the almost five-month-old war between Israel and Hamas sparked by the October 7 attack.

 The negotiations have centred on a proposal to pause the fighting for six weeks and for Hamas to free hostages in return for the release of Palestinian prisoners from Israeli jails, and greater aid deliveries.